 Salary and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) doesn't have salary or employment outlook information for ground stewardesses or passenger service agents; however, it indicated that the related field of customer service representatives could see 13% growth in employment from 2012 to 2022.
-In May 2013, the BLS reported the median salary was $30,870 for customer service representatives.
+The U.S. Bureau of Labor Statistics (BLS) doesn't have salary or employment outlook information for ground stewardesses or passenger service agents; however, it indicated that the related field of customer service representatives could see a 2% decline in employment from 2018 to 2028.
+In May 2018, the BLS reported the median salary was $33,750 for customer service representatives.

 Also per job listings, some airlines prefer computer experience with industry software, though this is not usually a requirement.
 Applicants may have to pass a drug screening and background investigation.
 Airlines may also require newly hired employees to complete a company-sponsored training program.